odockal/podman-desktop-qe/docs/scenarios/kubernetes/pvc.md

-# Verification of the PVC Page in Podman Desktop
+# Verification of the PVC Page in Podman Desktop Using Kind

 Resource: https://kubernetes.io/docs/tasks/configure-pod-container/configure-persistent-volume-storage/